Manila Trench: Manila Trench hazards

 The potential for a tsunami event originating along the Manila trench, similar in scale to the 2004 South Asia tsunami has been forecasted.
 The source of this tsunami would be very proximal to the coast of Taiwan (~100 km).
-The earthquake causing this event has been predicted to be of magnitude 9.3 (stronger than the 9.1 magnitude 2004 Sumatra event).
+The earthquake causing this event has been predicted to be of magnitude 9.35 (stronger than the 9.1–9.3 magnitude 2004 Sumatra event).
 This massive earthquake, which would be the 2nd strongest in recent history, would have a total length of 990 km and a maximum wave height of 9.3 metres.
 This event would cause serious flooding, especially in Taiwan, and could affect regions up to 8.5 km inland.
 The predicted tsunami would reach the southern coast of Thailand in around 13 hours and reach Bangkok in 19 hours.
-This disaster would also affect the Philippines, Vietnam, Cambodia and China.
+This disaster would also affect the Philippines, Vietnam, Cambodia, Singapore, China and peninsular Malaysia.
+However, recent research has slightly lowered the size of the maximum possible earthquake, to around Mw 9.2.

+Following an earthquake swarm in a section of the trench opposite the Philippine province of Ilocos Sur in December 2024, PHIVOLCS raised concerns about the possibility of a Mw 8.4 earthquake in the area with waves measuring up to 14.7 meters in height and reaching the coast of northern Luzon within a minimum of two minutes.

 The most recent large-scale event originating from the Manila Trench was the 2006 Pingtung dual earthquakes.
 These 7.0 earthquakes had 8 minutes of offset and produced a 40-centimetre tsunami; which happened to be the largest tsunami experienced on the southwest Taiwan coast.
 The epicenter of these dual earthquakes originated on the north part of the Manila Trench.